Controllability and ergodicity of 3D primitive equations driven by a finite-dimensional force: Preliminaries on primitive equations

 The Leray-type orthogonal projection onto $H_1$ in $L^2(\mathbb{T}^{3},\R^2)$ is denoted by~$\Pi$.
-Applying this projection to Eq.~\eqref{0.7}, we eliminate the pressure term and transform problem~\eqref{0.7},~\eqref{0.8} into an evolution~system which can be written in the following dimensionless form: where the unknown is the couple~$u=(v,\te)$, and the linear terms $L$ and $Q$ and the nonlinear term $B$ are defined by
+Applying this projection to Eq.~\eqref{0.7}, we eliminate the pressure term and transform problem~\eqref{0.7},~\eqref{0.8} into an evolution~system which can be written in the following dimensionless form: where the unknown is the couple~$u=(v,\te)$, and the linear terms $L$ and $Q$ and the nonlinear term $B$ are defined by\footnote{With a slight abuse of notation, instead of elements like $B_2(u) $, $Q(u)$, $Q_1(u)$ with $u=(v,\theta)$, we will often write $B_2(v,\theta)$, $Q(v,\theta)$, $Q_1(v,\theta)$.
+Note that the term $B_1$ does not depend on $\te$, so we write $B_1(v)$.}

 Eq.~\eqref{1.3} is supplemented with the initial condition